elusivecodes/fQuery/README.md

 **Find One**

-Find a single element matching a selector.
+Find a single node matching a selector.

 - `selector` is a query selector string to search for.
-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection*, *ShadowRoot*, *Document* or an array of elements, and will default to the *Document* context.
+- `nodes` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *HTMLCollection* or an array of nodes, and will default to the *Document* context.

 ```javascript
 const element = dom.findOne(selectors, nodes);